Red Herring Art Supply

 Our name is inspired by a 1931 murder mystery by Dorothy L. Sayers.
 Loved for its complexity, colorful characters, and detailed descriptions of settings.
 Hated for its complexity, numerous characters, and detailed descriptions of settings.
 And, the railroad timetables, on which everything hinges, are beloved and despised.
 The victim is a painter.
 A tube of Winsor & Newton flake white is on the list of clues.
 There are six suspects - all of them painters, but only one is the murderer.
 The Five Red Herrings was adapted for television in 1975 and starred Ian Carmichael and Glyn Houston.

-Members of Art Matters, NAMTA, and the West Colfax Community Association.
+Members of Art Matters, NAMTA, 40 West Arts District, and the West Colfax Community Association.

 Al writes posts on the Red Herring Art Supply Facebook page.
 He's one busy fish.
 And although he prefers watercolor - he's getting better with a camera.